Napoleon Crossing the Alps: Production

 — A resemblance?
 It isn't the exactness of the features, a wart on the nose which gives the resemblance.
 It is the character that dictates what must be painted...Nobody knows if the portraits of the great men resemble them, it is enough that their genius lives there.

 The refusal to attend a sitting marked a break in the portraiture of Napoleon in general, with realism abandoned for political iconography: after this point the portraits become emblematic, capturing an ideal rather than a physical likeness.

 Unable to convince Napoleon to sit for the picture, David took a bust as a starting point for his features, and made his son perch on top of a ladder as a model for the posture.
-The uniform is more accurate, as David was able to borrow the uniform and bicorne worn by Bonaparte at Marengo.
+The uniform is accurate, as David was able to borrow the uniform and bicorne worn by Bonaparte at Marengo.
 Two of Napoleon's horses were used as models for the "fiery steed": the mare "la Belle" which features in the version held at Charlottenburg, and the famous grey Marengo which appears in those held at Versailles and Vienna.
 Engravings from Voyage pittoresque de la Suisse served as models for the landscape.

 The first of the five portraits was painted in four months, from October 1800 to January 1801.
 On completion of the initial version, David immediately began work on the second version which was finished on 25 May, the date of Bonaparte's inspection of the portraits at David's Louvre workshop.

 Two of David's pupils assisted him in producing the different versions: Jérôme-Martin Langlois worked primarily on the first two portraits, and George Rouget produced the copy for Les Invalides.